stfc/PSyclone/doc/dynamo0p3.rst

 ======================  ============================    =========================

 .. note:: As mentioned above, note that only Built-ins may modify
-          scalar arguments. *Due to the LFRic infrastructure currently not supporting integer reductions there is a restriction on using integer sums.*
+          scalar arguments. *Since the LFRic infrastructure does not currently support integer reductions, integer scalar arguments are restricted to having read-only access.*

 There is no restriction on the number and function-spaces of other quantities that a general-purpose kernel can modify other than that it